Shem-Tov Sabag

-Shem-Tov Sabag (שם טוב סבג; nicknamed "Shemi"; born April 13, 1959) is an Israeli former Olympic marathoner.
-He won both the 1984 Lake County Marathon and the 1989 Vancouver Marathon.
+Shem-Tov "Shemi" Sabag; later known by the surname Sagiv (שם טוב "שמי" סבג; born April 13, 1959) is an Israeli former Olympic marathoner, former triathlon coach, and currently a chiropractor.
+He competed for Israel at the 1984 Summer Olympics in Los Angeles.
+He won both the 1984 Lake County Marathon, and the 1989 Vancouver Marathon.
+His sons Shachar Sagiv and Ran Sagiv have both competed in the Olympics in the triathlon.

-Early life
+Early and personal life

-Sabag was born in Israel, his hometown is Haifa and he later lived in Tiberias, and he is Jewish.
+Sabag was born in Haifa, Israel, later lived in Zichron Yaakov and Tiberias, Israel, and is Jewish.
 He started running marathons at age 17, at the urging of a high school coach, but lost three years of training as he served with a tank unit in the Israel Defense Forces.
+He later changed his surname to Sagiv.